Rock mass classification: Earlier systems

-The Rock Quality Designation index was developed by Deere in the 1960s to classify the quality of a rock core based on the integrety of borehole cores.
+The Rock Quality Designation index was developed by Deere in the 1960s to classify the quality of a rock core based on the integrity of borehole cores.
 Nowadays the classification system itself is not very often used, but the determination of the RQD as index for rock core quality is standard practice in any geotechnical rock drilling, and is used in many, more recent, rock mass classification systems, such as RMR and Q-system (see above).